-At the time these instructions went to print, Congress was considering changes to some of the recent legislation discussed in these instructions.
-If new legislation impacts these instructions, updates will be posted to IRS.gov/ Form941.
+At the time these instructions went to print, Congress was considering changes to coronavirus (COVID-19) tax relief.
+If new legislation impacts these instructions, updates will be posted to IRS.gov/Form941.
+You may also go to IRS.gov/Coronavirus for the latest information about COVID-19 tax relief.